-Community microgrid (a.k.a., "cluster" or "segment" microgrid): Microgrids serving a group of customers, likely with municipal or other public facilities as anchor tenants.
-In general, community microgrids cross public rights of way and incorporate public utility infrastructure.
+Community microgrid: A microgrid system serving a group of customers, likely including municipal or other public facilities as hosts or tenants.
+In general, community microgrids cross public rights of way and serve to modernize local utility infrastructure.

 Demand response (DR): Energy loads capable of being reduced, deferred, or curtailed in response to signals regarding such conditions as energy prices or system constraints.